Cyber Risk Challenges

 Tools used by cyber insurance underwriters

-Without getting into the specifics of each tool and how it is used, the underwriting tools are used to perform the following processes:
+These tools are used to perform the following processes:

 - Non-invasive Assessment – there are tools that allow non-invasive assessment of the client’s security posture.
-These tools scan the network and its related domains, sub domain and IP addresses, which will be covered by the policy to perform a security assessment.
+These tools scan the network and its related domains, subdomain, and IP addresses, which will be covered by the policy to perform a security assessment.
 For example, Port and Vulnerabilities Scanning, Exposed Credentials checks, SSL Credential Validation, whether cyber security controls such as Secure-email gateway and DDoS protection are implemented, etc. At the end of the assessment process, the tool provides a score from 1 to 100 on the defense level/security posture in place.
 Since the assessment is not invasive, it can be performed continuously and without the consent of the assessed party.
 These assessments also combine web-intelligence tests and scraping to look for information that is available on the web and the dark web, which may be useful to potential attackers.
 The output of such assessments is a detailed report, which lists the IP addresses and the domains that were scanned, what technological scans and tests were conducted, and their findings.